MoeHurmoz/MyTasks-web-app--React/README.md

 - Possibility of adding details to the task
 - Possibility of editing or deleting the task
 - Possibility of deleting all tasks with one button
-- Responsive with all screen sizes
+- Responsive to all phone and computer screen sizes

-## App Link
+## Live Server

 https://mytasks-moehurmoz-project.netlify.app